ErikBoesen/FIRSTMap-Scraper/README.md

-# FIRSTMap-Scraper
+# scraper
-Script to scrape TBA for the data needed for FIRSTMap
+Script to scrape TBA for the data needed for FIRSTMap.